The Sleeper 2012 Review

 One of the best films of last year was Nicolas Winding Refn’s Drive.
 A stylish mix of Hollywood-noir and action flick, it was propelled by a unique blend of vulnerable, emotional background players and a restrained and mysterious protagonist in Ryan Gosling.
 It’s deliberate ‘false retro’ ambience gave it an almost hypnotic dream-like vibe.
 It felt like an eighties throwback that was comfortably seated amongst modern day conventions.

-Whilst The Sleeper is nowhere near Drive in terms of its class and quality, it does full heartedly attempt to create a similar environment for its plot to unravel within.
+Whilst The Sleeper is nowhere near Drive in terms of its class and quality, it does fully attempt to create a similar environment for its plot to unravel within.
 Justin Russell has tried admirably on modest funding to capture and transport us back to the glory days of the slasher genre and in a few places, he succeeds.

 Of the five-hundred or so slasher films that I have listed in my A-Z, you could say that 85% or more are based on the formula and methodology put in place by John Carpenter’s Halloween.
 I have often wondered why so few entries borrow from Bob Clark’s Black Christmas, which was another genre template setter that has bundles of neat pluses.
 Well, The Sleeper is one of those that pays tribute solely to that title and aims for the same style of giving its antagonist the chance to convey his presence through prank calls and eerie vocalisation.